 - Smaller cases may be submitted to arbitration or mediation.

 - In Florida, your own insurance company pays some of your medical bills and lost wages.

 - If an accident victim dies, the surviving family members have the right to damages for the loss of their loved one.

 - In some cases, we may file an appeal.

 Speak with one of our experienced Florida personal injury trial lawyers today

 Delay can hurt your case.
 Florida has strict time limits for filing lawsuits.
 Our Florida personal injury trial lawyers work aggressively to present your best case.
-We tell clients that insurance adjustors are not your friends.
+We tell clients that insurance adjusters are not your friends.

 At Lulich Attorneys and Consultants, we fight to get you every dollar you deserve.
 We have been helping victims get justice for 30 years.
 For help now please call us at 772-589-5500 (Sebastian) or 772-774-7771 (Vero Beach) to schedule a free consultation.
-You can also start the process by filing out a Free Case Evaluation by clicking here.
+You can also start the process by filling out a Free Case Evaluation by clicking here.